Profsain/alx-system_engineering-devops/alx-system_engineering-devops/README.md

 grep -A3 "root" /etc/passwd  : To display lines containing the pattern root and 3 line after them in the given file /etc/passwd

+grep -vi "bin" /etc/passwd  : To display all the lines in the file that do not contain the pattern bin and i option make the search case insensitive